ThatGuyThimo/TheZiverBotJS/README.md

 });
 ```
-An example of an embed
+An example of an embed would be:
 ```js
 const SlashCommand = require("../Structures/SlashCommand.js");
 const Discord = require("discord.js");